 Mr. Bergelin added that one factor weighing in on surrounding this proposal is how to go about implementing it.
-ADWR is interested in seeing if this proposal can be implemented by amending Arizona Administrative Code, which would be the preferred option because it would be subject to less legislature medaling.
-Mr. Tenney added that this is also one of the reasons ADWR is working hard to structure this proposal closely to the existing framework of designations, so they are pursuing it through a rules making process.
+ADWR is interested in seeing if this proposal can be implemented by amending Arizona Administrative Code, which would be the preferred option to running legislation.
+There are still a lot of details to be worked out.